Henry Waterson

 (see the appellate decision and Talking Machine World, October 1917,

 p.
-126 at left). -That verdict was overturned by the Appellate
+126 at left). -That verdict was overturned, however, by the Appellate

-Division on May 31, 1918 on the grounds that even if such an agreement
+Division on May 31, 1918 on the grounds that there was insufficient proof that such an agreement

-could not personally profit from a deal he made as an employee of
+could personally profit from a deal he made as an employee of

 the company (see the appellate

-decision and Talking Machine World, June 1918, p.
+decision and note that Talking Machine World got this wrong: see June 1918, p.

-32 at left). -Emerson appealed the reversal, but was not successful.
+32 at left). -Emerson appealed the reversal, but was not successful (decision rendered

 EMERSON AND WATERSON VERSIONS OF EVENTS